BOYA1999/Leakage-Audited-Species-Level-Antimicrobial-MIC-Prediction-and-Independent/README.md

 The code supports retrospective molecular ranking and uncertainty analysis.
 The Maier data are an external fixed-concentration phenotypic screen, not clinical MIC validation.
 Model scores do not establish prospective antimicrobial activity, experimental safety, pharmacokinetics, mechanism, patentability, or clinical efficacy.

-No project license has been selected in this package.
-Add an author-approved license before public release.